Zinabuf/GCIM/README.md

 ~~~

 **Qexp_dis_cov.txt**: This is a .txt file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
 Note that the file has no column heading.
 The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.

 FID
 IID
 standardized covariate
-constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.)
+constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.
+This column is not mandatory for binary outcome)
 14 confounders of the discovery sample (Note: These columns are optional.
 Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~